 When should the sash be closed on a chemical fume hood?

-Proper operating height of sashes is ~18 inches from the base of the fume hood — or where the mechanical stop is located (if one is present).
-Sashes should be opened only to set up or modify an experiment.
-The sash should be shut whenever a user is not actively working in the fume hood.
+Standard maximum operating height of sashes is ~18 inches from the base of the fume hood — or where the mechanical stop is located (if one is present).
+Sashes should be opened beyond 18 inches only to set up or modify an experiment.
+The sash should be shut whenever a user is not actively working in the fume hood to increase safety and energy savings.
 While some hoods in Pitt laboratories have audible alarms that remind users to shut the sash, users should remind themselves to shut the sash every time they walk away from the hood.
-Examples of times when you should shut the sash include:

 Where can I learn about safely operating a chemical fume hood on the University of Pittsburgh’s campus?